Understanding Fragile X & Autism

 There are many areas of treatment and intervention that can improve the lives of affected individuals and their families.
 Given the proper education, therapy, and support, all persons with Fragile X syndrome can make progress.

+While some strategies used to support individuals with autism may work for individuals with Fragile X, some may not.
 Traditional strategies for behavioral issues in children are less effective for decreasing inappropriate behaviors in individuals with Fragile X syndrome.
 Instead, a behavior plan that is “front-loaded” with antecedent strategies is recommended so that the person with Fragile X syndrome is supported and set up to engage in appropriate behaviors.

 Interventions designed by a team with specific knowledge of the behavioral, learning, medical, and physiological characteristics associated with Fragile X syndrome are usually helpful in reducing challenging behaviors.
 Along with a proactive approach and appropriate accommodations, a solid intervention plan will likely foster positive outcomes and set up the child or adult for success.